Skip to content

 New Mexico is the notable exception: the New Mexico Rules of Evidence Rule 11-707 allows polygraph evidence to be admitted under carefully controlled conditions, including mandatory pretrial disclosure to the opposing party, use of a certified examiner, and the court's discretion to exclude if prejudice outweighs probative value.

 Other jurisdictions.
 In Canada, the Supreme Court of Canada in R. v.
-Beland (1987) excluded polygraph evidence on the grounds that it usurps the jury's function of assessing credibility and lacks scientific foundation.
-In Phillion v.
-Canada (2009, Federal Court of Appeal), an attempt to introduce fresh polygraph evidence in a habeas review was rejected.
+Beland (1987) excluded polygraph evidence on the grounds that it violates the rule against oath-helping, the rule against prior out-of-court statements, and the character evidence rule.
+In R. v.
+Phillion (2009, Ontario Court of Appeal, 2009 ONCA 202), an attempt to introduce fresh polygraph evidence on appeal was rejected.
 The UK courts have never admitted polygraph evidence in criminal proceedings on the scientific-validity basis, though the Sexual Offences Act 2003 (as amended by the Offender Management Act 2007) now permits polygraph testing as a condition of post-release supervision for sex offenders in England and Wales, not for court truth-finding but for licence-compliance monitoring, a distinct use with its own controversy.

 No court in a Council of Europe member state has admitted CQT polygraph results as substantive evidence in a criminal trial.
 The European tradition on this point predates the Human Rights Act and the European Convention on Human Rights, rooted in the civil-law tradition's scepticism of machine-mediated credibility assessment and in the constitutional protections against self-incrimination present in most continental legal systems.